 you can’t leave Thailand without getting a Thai massage.
 After walking for a couple of hours in the narrow streets and the heat, I got tired.
 A foot massage at a time like this was the perfect remedy.

-There are many massage parlors throughout the city, I found mine via the useful Chatuchak Market App and paid 250 bahts (8 US dollars) for a one hour foot, head, shoulder massage.
+There are many massage parlors throughout the city, I found mine via the useful Chatuchak Market App and paid 250 bahts (8 US dollars) for a one hour foot, head, and shoulder massage.

-A one-hour foot thai massage costs the same, and as far as I could see all the shops have exactly the same prices.
-But the level of comfort might be different (airconditioning, chairs, and wifi are all things you might want to consider).
+A one-hour foot Thai massage costs the same, and as far as I could see all the shops have exactly the same prices.
+But the level of comfort might be different (air conditioning, chairs, and wifi are all things you might want to consider).

-A Thai full body massage is also a good idea and available in most massage parlors.
+A Thai full body massage is also a good idea and is available in most massage parlors.
 But know this.
-A Thai massage is very different from your regular soft and soothing rubbing massage, this is more manipulating your body and getting all the cracks out of your system.
+A Thai massage is very different from your regular soft and soothing rubbing massage, this is more about manipulating your body and getting all the cracks out of your system.
 I’ll be honest and say it’s not always a relaxing experience, but you will feel amazing after.

 What to eat at Chatuchak Weekend Market